compilit/ssimpl/docs/concepts.md

 In DoaToa, primarily the 'key' method is used.
 This means that each 'identifier' part is actually the public part of a specific cryptographic public/private keypair.
 Each user is responsible for their own private key, which is used to sign data.
 The public key can always be used to verify the signature.
+The only small deviation from the spec is that SSIMPL promotes the use of [Multibase encoding](#8-multibase-encoding), which means that even the public key part of the DID is multibase-encoded.

 The 'key' method also means there is no real need for a DID document, which is part of the DID spec.

-## 2.2 Informal Claims

-Informal claims can be made within certain scopes, where the user provides their own data along with their signature.
-By nature, these claims cannot be verified by an authority.
-However, other identities can attest to a claim by signing it, effectively endorsing its validity.
-This attestation carries moral responsibility, as the signer’s DID and signature become publicly associated with the claim.

-## 2.3 Formal Claims

-Formal claims cannot be self-issued; they must come from a recognized authority.
-At this point in time, the only formal claims available to a DoaToa user, are the ones coming from their passport.
-These can be used to chain other claims of
-course: by taking your full name and birthdate, you can match then with the names and birthdate written on an official diploma.
-This functionality is out of scope for now.

----

-# 3. European e-Passports
+# 4. European e-Passports

 A European e-passport relies on a set of international standards to prove its authenticity and integrity using cryptographic techniques.
 These standards work together to ensure the data on the passport is both verifiable and resistant to tampering or cloning.

-## 3.1 ICAO Doc 9303
+## 4.1 ICAO Doc 9303

 The foundational specification for Machine Readable Travel Documents (MRTDs).
 It defines: